If you’ve just bought ricotta for the first time, you might not be sure how long it keeps. How long does ricotta cheese last?

-In this article, I talk about shelf life, storage practices, and signs of spoilage of ricotta.
-If that’s the info you’re looking for, read on.
+Read this article to learn all about the shelf life, storage practices, and signs of spoilage of ricotta.

 How Long Does Ricotta Cheese Last?